harshit21051/LivBOT/README.md

 # LivBOT

- It is a voice-based chat bot which can interact with users and provide information.
+LivBOT is a voice-based chatbot designed to engage with users and offer valuable information.
+Its functionality resembles that of popular voice assistants such as Siri, Alexa, and Cortana.
+LivBOT is equipped with a vast knowledge base that enables it to respond to a wide range of common inquiries frequently posed to these voice assistants.
+With its interactive and intuitive nature, LivBOT provides an enhanced user experience, ensuring seamless communication and accurate responses.

 Tech stack used:
   -  HTML